Vegan Diet Pros and Cons

 Are you still wondering “can you be a healthy vegan?”
 Vegans consume more fiber than anyone whose plates have meats and cheeses.
 Well, this because fiber is only present in plant-based foods like fruits and vegetables.

-Nutritionists at VMeals suggest that we should consume between 25 and 38 grams of fiber.
+Our nutritionists suggest that we should consume between 25 and 38 grams of fiber.
 Fiber is important for safe and fast digestion.
 Therefore, people who turn to a vegetarian diet experience improved digestion and bowel movements.

 There are also some vegan downsides that you need to be aware of.
 Here are a few points on why vegan diets are not suitable for everyone: